bedrock-rtx/Bedrock-RTX-WiKi/README.md

 ## Contributing

 We welcome contributions to enhance our WiKi!
 Please join our Discord community for discussions and collaboration.
-See our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## Contact Us